zoe-bresnahan/ece281-lab1/README.md

 ./build.bat
 ```

-You should see a new `helloLed.xpr` file.
+You should see a new `.xpr` file.
 Open it with Vivado!

 ### Manually, without BAT